-The EMM Survey Registry is currently in alpha testing version.
+The EMM Survey Registry is currently in beta testing version.
 This means that we are still testing for proper functioning and user-friendliness and that the metadata contained only covers a limited number of countries.

 The EMM Survey Registry work has been coordinated by Laura Morales, Mónica Méndez, Anikó Bernat and Johannes Bergh as the leaders of Work Groups (WG) 1 and 2 of the COST Action, and by Ami Saji at Sciences Po as the researcher in the SSHOC project.
 Nevertheless, numerous researchers in the COST Action and the SSHOC project have contributed at various stages of the process, providing feedback on various iterations of the methodological guidelines and data collection templates as well as offering advice on the technical aspects of implementation, and participating in the quality control process.
 Unfortunately, they are too numerous to be listed here, but we wish to publicly acknowledge their contributions.
 The technical design and implementation of the registry was undertaken by Youngminds.

 If you have any feedback to share on essential improvements or on any metadata corrections that need to be made for a particular survey record, please send them to email@example.com with the subject “Feedback on EMM Survey Registry”.